mongodb/mongo-csharp-driver/Docs/reference/content/common_issues.md

   pre = "<i class='fa fa-life-ring'></i>"
 +++

-# Frequency Encountered Issues
+# Frequently Encountered Issues

-## Timeout during server selecting
+## Timeout during server selection

-Each driver operation requires selecting a healthy server to be run on.
-In case if such server has not been found during server selection [timeout]({{< apiref "T_MongoDB_Driver_ServerSelectionTimeout" >}}), the driver will throw server selecting timeout exception.
-The exception will look similar to:
+Each driver operation requires choosing of a healthy server satisfying the [server selection criteria](https://www.mongodb.com/docs/manual/core/read-preference-mechanics/).
+If an appropriate server cannot be found within the [server selection timeout]({{< apiref "T_MongoDB_Driver_ServerSelectionTimeout" >}}), the driver will throw a server selection timeout exception.
+The exception will look similar to the following:

 ```csharp
 A timeout occurred after 30000ms selecting a server using CompositeServerSelector{ Selectors = MongoDB.Driver.MongoClient+AreSessionsSupportedServerSelector, LatencyLimitingServerSelector{ AllowedLatencyRange = 00:00:00.0150000 }, OperationsCountServerSelector }.